second12138/Master-s-thesis/README.md

-# Master's Thesis of Yansongg Li
+# Master's Thesis of Yansong Li
-This is the repository for Yansng Li's thesis for Master of Computer Science at Dalhousie University (Halifax, NS, Canada).
+This is the repository for Yansng Li's thesis for the Master of Computer Science at Dalhousie University (Halifax, NS, Canada).

 ## A copy of the original thesis
-The pdf file named YansongLi2023 is a copy of thesis, which can also be found at
+The pdf file named YansongLi2023 is a copy of the thesis, which can also be found at
 ```bash
 http://hdl.handle.net/10222/82808
 ```